floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 Then `sg_apply_bindings()` is just a couple of memcpy's and a Vulkan call:

-- for each view and sampler in the `sg_bindings` argument, a memcpy of the descriptor memory blob which was stored in the sokol-gfx view object into the current frame's descriptor buffer happens - e.g. no Vulkan calls for that...
+- for each view and sampler in the `sg_bindings` argument, a memcpy of the descriptor memory blob which was stored in the sokol-gfx object into the current frame's descriptor buffer happens - e.g. no Vulkan calls for that...
 - finally a single call to `vkCmdSetDescriptorBufferOffsetsEXT()` records